 Another dynamic of the dance is understanding where the part of you that is speaking originates.
 Is it coming from that wounded part of you from childhood, or the part that had to adapt to the wounding, or are you speaking from the adult, mature part of you in the present?
 It will most likely mean that one of the partners needs to express themselves with more vulnerability and the other with increased sharing.
 It will also involve learning how to re-parent the wounded parts of you with love and compassion, so that the relationship can heal and grow.

-We do this work to break the cycle and recreate transformation, which leads to greater intimacy.
+I do this work to break the cycle and recreate transformation, which leads to greater intimacy.